 - Payment timing and cash flow: Shorter repayment periods mean larger payments.

-- Not a substitute for fundamentals: Payroll financing can cover emergency cashflows interruptions and accelerate growth, but it can’t fix unsustainable business models.
+- Not a substitute for fundamentals: Payroll financing can cover emergency cash flow interruptions and accelerate growth, but it can’t fix unsustainable business models.

 When comparing your options, focus on these four key areas to find the best fit for your business:

-- Speed of Funding: How quickly can you get the cash?
+- Funding Speed: How quickly can you get the cash?
 If your payroll deadline is tomorrow, you’ll need a lender that can deliver funds within 24–48 hours.

-- How You Pay It Back: Different loans have different rules.
+- How You Pay It Back: Different loans have different repayment structures.
 For example, some take a percentage of your daily sales, while others require fixed monthly payments.
 Pick the one that matches your cash flow.

 - The Payback Timeline: Short-term loans usually have lower interest but higher individual payments.
 Long-term loans give you more time to pay, which is easier on your monthly budget but costs more in total interest.